RexSonic/StadiEm/README.md

 Turn your Stadia Controller into a Xbox 360 controller.

-Originally a fork of https://github.com/MWisBest/StadiEm but compiled.
+A compiled version of https://github.com/MWisBest/StadiEm.

 ### Supported features
 - All buttons are mapped to their Xbox 360 equivalents